 2. Develop your confidence

 However, many of my coaching clients feel that their lack of confidence is permanent and they will never be able to work through it, but as I explain to them, this certainly isn’t the case.
 There are many tricks and techniques we can use to help you control your nervousness, cultivate confidence and stand out from your peers.
+There is a lot written about mastering executive presence.

 Learn to speak with confidence by attending my one day training course in Perth.